 In the current programming period Connecting Europe Facility (CEF) Telecom has a budget of approximately 1 billion euros, out of which 870 million euros are dedicated to Digital Service Infrastructures (DSIs) delivering networked cross-border services for citizens, businesses and public administrations.
-The rest is for broadband networks.
-For the 2021-2027 period the Commission proposed an increase to 3 billion euros, still subject to an agreement on the overall long-term EU budget.
+The rest is for connectivity networks.
+For the 2021-2027 period the Commission proposed a budget of 3 billion euros, mostly focused on connectivity aspects, still subject to an agreement on the overall long-term EU budget.

 Supported projects contribute to: